-Don't attempt to re-enter any area in your home that is still flooded while operating electrically powered equipment, including natural gas-powered equipment with an electrically assisted exhaust, because it could generate electrical discharges and possibly cause serious injury.
+Don't attempt to re-enter any flooded area in your home that contains electrically powered equipment or natural gas-powered equipment with an electrically assisted exhaust, because electrical discharges could cause serious injury.

 - Any natural gas-powered appliance, meter or regulator that has been totally or partially submerged is a potential danger. - Once your natural gas connection or your gas-powered applicances have been shut off, don't attempt to turn them on again to restard the flow of gas.
-If you do, you could endanger your and your family's health and safety, as well as damaging your equipment.
+If you do, you could endanger your and your family's health and safety, as well as damaging your equipment. - Note that a propane container may have been moved during a flood and that its connection to the building could be damaged.